NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Nature-Based Solutions and Ecosystem Services

-Nature-based solutions (NbS) go hand-in-hand with urban agriculture efforts to leverage ecosystems and green infrastructure to address urban challenges, providing services like stormwater management, urban cooling, carbon sequestration, and public health benefits.
+Nature-based solutions (NbS) go hand-in-hand with UA efforts to address urban challenges by leveraging ecosystem services and green infrastructure, providing services like stormwater management, pollination, urban cooling, carbon sequestration, and public health benefits.
 NbS have gained prominence as multi-benefit strategies for urban sustainability and climate resilience [13].
 Studies show that well-designed NbS can reduce flooding, mitigate heat islands, support biodiversity, and enhance human well-being.
 However, key debates center on their effectiveness and equitable implementation.
-Poorly planned projects may reinforce social inequities such as green gentrification, underscoring the need for community-engaged planning [14].
+Poorly planned projects may reinforce system deficiencies such as unequal access to green infrastructure or improper planning and zoning ordinances for conditions that may limit community access to clean water, food, and infrastructure.

 Another challenge is the gap between research and practice in deploying NbS at scale.
 Many cities pilot NbS projects but mainstreaming them into policy and infrastructure investment remains slow [1] [2].
 Obstacles include fragmented governance, lack of long-term monitoring, and design approaches that do not account for local ecological conditions [14] [1] [2].
 To overcome these barriers, scholars recommend developing global knowledge networks for sharing NbS best practices, innovating financing models that value ecosystem services, and creating regionally adapted implementation strategies [14].
 Interdisciplinary collaboration is likewise critical, integrating ecology, urban planning, engineering, and social sciences to fully quantify NbS benefits and optimize co-benefits [13] [15].